Novus-School/novus/notes/novus_school/courses/immutable_stack_book_v1/06_reitit_02/1_reitit_in_depth.md

 ## Coercion

+Next, let’s add a data-spec for the parameters passed to `GET` `/students/:studentId`

 Finally lets look at coercion.
 Lets implement an enpoint where we fetch student by ID.

 First lets add the route